 - Tania de Jong AM (Creative Universe)

 To see the full list, visit the Speakers webpage

-The Wade Institute also hosts a number of exciting events that are open to the public.
+The Wade Institute hosts a number of exciting events and forums to give you a taste of what you can expect from WADE.
 For a list of upcoming events, visit wadeinstitute.org.au/events

 Learn from the best